Introduction to Board Games

 - Trivia Games

 These games rely primarily upon the knowledge of the participants.
 It requires sharp insights, as the questions are based upon information that is present, but we are bound to miss or ignore.
 Most famous example is trivial Pursuit.
+If you love trivia games then you will love the games on our Best Trivia Board Games.

 - Word Games